Singular reduction of Dirac structures: Singular reduction of Dirac structures

 \subsection{The special case of conjugated isotropy subgroups}

-In the special case of a proper action with conjugated orbit subgroups, the reduction theorem is shown in \cite{JoRa09b}.
+In the special case of a proper action with conjugated orbit subgroups, the reduction theorem is shown in \cite{JoRaZa11}.
 We recall its formulation here because the understanding of the construction of the reduced Dirac structure in this case can be helpful for the understanding of the general case. \begin{theorem} Let $G$ be a connected Lie group acting in a proper way on the manifold $M$, such that all isotropy subgroups are conjugated.
 Assume that $D\cap\K^\perp$ has constant rank on $M$.
 Then the Dirac structure $D$ on $M$ induces a Dirac structure $\bar D$ on the quotient $\bar M=M/G$ given by for all $\bar m$ in $\bar M$.
-If $D$ is integrable, then also $\bar D$ is integrable. \end{theorem}\begin{remark} Note that the method we use for singular reduction yields this \emph{regular reduction theorem} as a corollary of our general singular reduction theorems for Dirac structures (see Theorems \ref{closed} and \ref{singred} in the next subsection).
+If $D$ is integrable, then $\bar D$ is also integrable. \end{theorem}

+\begin{remark} Note that the method we use for singular reduction yields this \emph{regular reduction theorem} as a corollary of our general singular reduction theorems for Dirac structures (see Theorems \ref{closed} and \ref{singred} in the next subsection).

-As in the Poisson case (compare with \cite{FeOrRa07}), it is also possible to prove singular reduction by using regular reduction.
-Indeed, if $Q\subseteq M_H\subseteq M$ is a connected component of an isotropy type, it is possible to show that the Dirac structure $D$ on $M$ restricts naturally to a Dirac structure $D_Q$ on $Q$, which is $N(H)/H$-invariant if $D$ was $G$-invariant, and integrable if $D$ was integrable.
-To prove these statements one needs Proposition \ref{prop_intersection} and $G$-invariant averaging (see Subsection \ref{tubeth}).
+As in the Poisson case (compare with \cite{FeOrRa09}), it is also possible to prove singular reduction by using regular reduction.
+Indeed, if $Q\subseteq M_H\subseteq M$ is a connected component of an isotropy type, it is possible to show that the Dirac structure $D$ on $M$ restricts naturally to a Dirac structure $D_Q$ on $Q$, which would be $N(H)/H$-invariant if $D$ were $G$-invariant, and integrable if $D$ were integrable.
+To prove these statements (see \cite{JoRa11a}) one needs Proposition \ref{prop_intersection} and $G$-invariant averaging (see Subsection \ref{tubeth}).
 Since the action of $N(H)/H$ on $Q$ is free and proper, we can use regular Dirac reduction on the Dirac manifold $(Q,D_Q)$ and get a smooth quotient Dirac manifold $(\bar{Q},D_{\bar{Q}})$.
 The manifold $\bar{Q}$ is diffeomorphic to the quotient $P/G$ if $P=G\cdot Q$ is the connected component of $M_{(H)}$ containing $Q$.
 In fact, we have $\bar{P}=\pi(P)=\pi(Q)$ if $\pi:M\to \bar M$ is the orbit map, and $\bar{Q}$ is then a stratum of the reduced space $\bar{M}$.
 By construction, it is then easy to see that the reduced Dirac manifold $(\bar{Q},D_{\bar{Q}})$ is diffeomorphic to the reduced space $(\bar{P},D_{\bar{P}})$ that we will get in the next subsection.
 We want to thank R. Loja Fernandes for a discussion that resulted in this remark. \end{remark}